meltoner/agrofelis/components/connectivity/readme.md

 In order to interconnect the various Wifi capable modules of the robot, a compact access point module was employed.
 More specifically the TP-LINK TL-WR802N v4 wireless Router  supporting up to 300Mbps bandwidth.
 The module was chosen due to its compact size, its capacity to operate in multiple modes as well as its 5v compatibility.

-The wireless router is configured as a wireless router leading to a stable WiFi network and is used to associated the different modules with a static IP based on their unique MAC address.
-The WiFi network created is secured with a password which is also set to the modules wishing to connect to the Agrofelis Network.
+The wireless router is configured as a wireless router leading to a stable WiFi network and is used to associate the different modules with a static IP based on their unique MAC address.
+The WiFi network is secured with a password which is also set to the modules wishing to connect to the Agrofelis Network.

 The default Wifi password followed by all modules in this repository is